-Canada is a beautiful county but I do not think I would like to be a truck driver in Canada.
+Canada is a beautiful county and there are reports that there is a high demand for truck drivers.
 Carolyn and I had the opportunity to tour the western part several years ago including Banff National Park pictured above.

 It is a beautiful county and the Canadian people were extremely friendly and helpful.
 We were amazed at how clean the county is and the lack of litter.
 We took the train form Vancouver to Calgary and recommend that you consider that trip in your vacation plans.

 We get a lot of requests for information on the requirements for a truck driver to cross the border into Canada.
 This is becoming more difficult as security levels have increased.
 Your trip will be much easier and quicker if you have the proper paperwork prior to trying to cross the border.

 Truck drivers seeking entry into Canada who have a past criminal

 background including DUI can now apply for rehabilitation.
 If the

 offense is over 10 years old you are automatically considered